cpske/ISP/review/final-feedback.md

 ```

 This is good if the input Form uses the validators.
 If you write your own view code for add_expense, then you need to check if values are valid.
-If any data are invalid, then add an error message(s) to the context and redisplay the "Add Expense" input form.
+If any data are invalid, then add an error message(s) to the form's context and redisplay the "Add Expense" input form.

-If you use a Django form, it does this automatically.
+If you use a Django Form class, it does this automatically.

-Regardless of how you validate input, input errors should be shown on the 'Add Expense' form so the user can correct them.  **Don't** return an exception screen like this:
+Regardless of how you validate input, input errors should be shown on the 'Add Expense' form so the user can correct them.

+**Don't** return an exception screen like this:

 ![validation_exception](validation_exception.png)